Why Choose an Ultrafeed®?

 The Secret to the Ultrafeed's Success

 Let’s talk about proprietary technology.
 Ultrafeed® machines have components that are exclusive to Sailrite® (Patents #6499415 and #7438009).
 The design objective for the Ultrafeed brand started with a few simple goals.
-Sailrite wanted to develop a sewing machine that could feed fabric extremely well (thus the name) and it had to have the power and durability to penetrate heavy fabric assemblies consistently.
-It also needed to produce the long stitch lengths that are common for sewing outdoor canvas, and it needed to be portable.
+Sailrite wanted to develop a sewing machine that could feed fabric extremely well (thus the name), and it had to have the power and durability to penetrate heavy fabric assemblies consistently.
+It needed to produce the long stitch lengths that are common for sewing outdoor canvas, and it needed to be portable.
 Basically, we needed to create a portable, heavy-duty walking foot sewing machine — and we succeeded!
-Both the LS-1 and LSZ-1 Ultrafeed Sewing Machines deliver on what we set out to achieve.
-The LSZ-1 version carries the further distinction of being the first machine of its kind to offer zigzag and straight stitch sewing capability with a walking foot in a portable package.
+Both the LS and LSZ Ultrafeed Sewing Machines deliver what we set out to achieve.
+The LSZ version carries the further distinction of being the first machine of its kind to offer zigzag and straight stitch sewing capabilities with a walking foot in a portable package.

-Both the Power Plus® Balance Wheel and the Monster® II Balance Wheel are proprietary to Sailrite.
-The Power Plus Balance Wheel comes standard on all post-2007 Ultrafeed packages.
-It is twice the size of a traditional balance wheel and provides twice the power too, allowing you to sew incredibly thick assemblies at slow, controlled speeds.
+All balance wheels compatible with the Ultrafeed are proprietary to Sailrite.
+The WorkerB® Balance Wheel comes standard on Ultrafeed machines (officially debuted in 2023).
+This oversized balance wheel has a large outer diameter but is smaller at the belt track.
+This contributes to the stitch-by-stitch control and powerful torque that the machine is famous for.
 The Monster II Balance Wheel is an upgrade made from 7 pounds of nickel-plated steel.
 It provides a quieter sewing experience, and its weight and balance create enough momentum that you can use the hand crank to sew even heavy fabrics effortlessly without electricity.

 When it comes to a quality sewing machine, the body casting is the most important and fundamental element.
 The casting is the foundation of the machine.
 If the casting on a sewing machine is poorly made, it can cause irreparable damage to the other parts.
 Internal components will begin failing, leading to a domino effect of other problems, ultimately resulting in an unusable machine.